kushalprakash6/Standalone-5G-netowrk-simulation/documentation/ProjectPlan.md

 2. Initiating the collection of resources
 3. Beginning the documentation process
 4. Gaining knowledge about 5G, Open5gs, UERANSIM, and virtualization techniques
-5. Organizing tasks and creating a project plang
+5. Organizing tasks and creating a project plan

 ### Sprint 2